Lathyrus vestitus var. vestitus

 - Wing petals are the “landing platforms” for pollinators

-- Anthers (pollen-producing part of the stamen/male structure) and stigma (pollen-receiving structure of the female flower) are hidden in the keel
+- Anthers (pollen-producing part of the stamen/male structure) and stigma (pollen-receiving part of the pistil/female structure) are hidden in the keel

 - To get access, pollinators must be heavy enough to depress the wing-keel, pushing the stigma between the keel petals